 Here are five different ways to digitize your slides, which can work with any budget.
-If you already have a camera set-up in the home, this is an advantage, although there are plenty of options for anyone who doesn't.
+If you already have a camera set-up in the home, this is an advantage, although there are plenty of options for anyone who doesn't, including using one of the best photo scanning services for your needs.

 Convert using a slide copier